Syracuse Orange Logo

 Syracuse Symbol

-The block “S” is in custom lettering and has more to do with the pattern than the alphabet.
-The first three logos used grotesque, although the third one already had antiqua.
+The block “S” is in custom lettering and is more about the pattern than the alphabet.
+The first three logos used grotesque, though the third already used antiqua.
 It was close to fonts like Garamond Nova Pro Condensed Regular and Garamond Modern FS Regular.
-Grotesque has similarities to Limerick Serial Xbold and Futura Classical Bold.
-Syracuse’s signature logo palette consists of three base colors, including orange #F76900, white #FFFFFFFF and blue #000E54.
+Grotesque has similarities to Limerick, Serial Xbold, and Futura Classical Bold.
+Syracuse’s signature logo palette consists of three base colors, including orange #F76900, white #FFFFFFFF, and blue #000E54.